peter-milliken/ELSE/README.md

 # ELSE
 Emacs Language Sensitive Editor

+Emacs 26.1: Version 26.1 of Emacs does not write readable Lisp Objects, so the fast load file does not work as described in the manual.
+Bug-02 fixes this issue by causing ELSE to catch the error thrown by Emacs on the Lisp Object read failure and re-directs ELSE to compile the templates from the original source files instead.
+This is all transparent to the user.

 This is ELSE v2 and works with Emacs 25+.
 ELSE v1 was developed and used under Emacs 18/19 - 24 but with the advent of Emacs 25 it became 'broken' and was certainly showing its age.
 This version of ELSE is a complete rewrite and, whilst it is functionally equivalent to v1, it contains significent changes to the template files that were used in v1.
 The single biggest change is that TOKENs no longer exist i.e. everything is now defined as a PLACEHOLDER and ELSE now treats abbreviated text like it used to treat TOKENs i.e. f, fo and for can now all be 'expanded' to have a for-loop template placed in the buffer at point.
 Depending on the number of characters being expanded, the user may be presented with a popup menu to accept a possible completion.

 ELSE is a minor mode for Emacs, designed to work with any major mode.
 The aim is to provide a seamless mechanism to generate language constructs easily and intuitively with a minimum of keystrokes and interference with the user.
 It's primary application is a minor mode for any programming language (major mode) but it can be used for any editing task that involves generation of repetitive text/blocks of text e.g. there is a template file for Texinfo mode.